 A self-professed foodie, Markle brought her Vitamix to Toronto and would feed the cast and crew with it.
 Adams’s family lives in Canada, so every Canada Day, Markle and the cast would celebrate in Georgian Bay.
 “When we were talking about the Georgian Bay and Canada Day weekend, me and my Vitamix, we really sort of ran the show on feeding everybody for that weekend,” Markle told Esquire.
 “It was one of the things where I was like I cannot travel without my Vitamix.
 It’s like a commercial at this point.
 But I use it every day for pestos or shakes.”

-The show’s fanbase is comprised of ardent fans, especially those who have opinions about Mike and Rachel’s Romeo-and-Juliet-like relationship.
-“I never thought that a story about six people working in a law firm in New York City would be something that would capture people’s interest all over the globe,” Adams told Vanity Fair.
+The show’s fanbase is comprised of ardent fans, especially those who have opinions about Mike and Rachel’s Romeo and Juliet-like relationship.
+“I never thought that a story about six people working in a law firm in New York City would be something that would capture people’s interest all over the globe,” Adams told Vanity Fair in 2017.
 “I was backpacking through New Zealand a couple of years ago and stopped to help a Swedish guy who had twisted his ankle.
 He looked up at me, and his eyes went wide, and all he could talk about was how badly he wanted Mike and Rachel to figure things out.”

-Markle got engaged to Prince Harry in November 2017, but several months prior, when Korsh knew the relationship was serious, he started writing her out of the show.
+On November 27, 2017, Markle and Prince Harry announced their engagement to the world.
+One day later, it was officially announced that she would be leaving Suits and retiring from acting.
+It was not a surprise to Korsh, who had begun writing her character out of the show several months prior, as it was clear how serious the couple’s relationship was.
 “I knew obviously from about a year ago that this relationship was burgeoning,” Korsh said.
 “I didn’t want to intrude, so I didn’t want to ask, ‘Hey, what’s going on?
 What are you going to do?’
 As the season progressed, I said I would rather have good things happening to Meghan in her life, which would likely mean her leaving the show, so let’s plan on that.”
-In 2018, Markle did indeed announce she’d be leaving the show—and retiring from acting—to live in England with her prince.

-Like Markle, Adams will depart the show after the seventh season finishes.
-He told The Hollywood Reporter that Mike had come a long way from the beginning of the show to the point now where he’s a legal lawyer.
+Like Markle, Adams departed Suits after the seventh season.
+He told The Hollywood Reporter that his character, Mike, had come a long way from the beginning of the show to the point now where he’s a actually a lawyer.
 “I had this voice in my head that said that we’ve told his story and if he hangs out longer, Mike is just going to be another lawyer on television,” Adams said.
 “That didn’t feel right for him.
 It didn’t feel right for where I was at in my life, either.”